-

 Life Lessons My Garden Taught Me

 My grandfather was a strong presence when I was growing up in Greece.
-He was retired, a widower, and he lived with us.
-The man had his faults but, his love for his grandchildren was steady.
+He was retired and a widower, and he lived with us.
+The man had his faults, but his love for his grandchildren was steady.
 I used to trail him everywhere, and he was happy to have an adoring, curious, mouthy, skinny little thing follow him around.
 Trailing him as he went about tending his garden was one of my favorite activities.
 He was exceedingly proud of his roses, and he would turn and explain what he was doing as he went about the morning duties of a gardener.
-He moved deliberately, inspecting, pruning, feeding, watering, and stepping back to…
+He moved deliberately, inspecting, pruning, feeding, watering, and stepping back…

 -